- Politics and Social Issues»

 Many US States are home to only state-recognized or totally non-recognized Native American groups.

-A first step in helping Native Americans would be for Other Americans to write to their congressman at the state and national levels and request that these communities, bands, rancherias, pueblos, and nations be officially recognized.
-Once recognized, they may qualify for state and federal grant funding for education and business.
+A first step in helping Native Americans would be for the rest of us to write to our congressman at the state and national levels to request official recognition for the rights of these bands, communities, pueblos, and rancherias.
+This will help to [protect their lands.

 Example: The 8 Mohawk Independent Communities